 There are no definitive answers as to the exact mechanism behind why a migraine develops.
-Some research suggests that migraines begin in the brainstem, the “primitive” part of the central nervous system that controls your body’s basic life-sustaining functions, such as pain response, breathing, and processing of sensory information.
+Some research suggests that they begin in the brainstem, the “primitive” part of the central nervous system that controls your body’s basic life-sustaining functions, such as pain response, breathing, and processing of sensory information.
 If the brainstem begins to function abnormally, it can trigger a series of neurological events that can explain a migraine episode’s cluster of symptoms.
-Once an attack begins, it is believed that the pain and additional symptoms of a migraine occur due to an inflammatory process involving blood vessels, meninges (the thin layer of tissue that covers the brain, brainstem, and spinal cord, and the trigeminal nerve (the 5th cranial nerve that branches off of the brainstem).
+Once an attack begins, it is believed that the pain and additional symptoms of migraine occur due to an inflammatory process involving blood vessels, meninges (the thin layer of tissue that covers the brain, brainstem, and spinal cord, and the trigeminal nerve (the 5th cranial nerve that branches off of the brainstem).

 To begin to dispel the myth that a migraine is simply a really bad headache, take a look at the following symptoms that a migraine sufferer might experience as an episode unfolds:

-- Mood changes – migraine sufferers may start to notice shifts in their mood as one of the earliest signs of an approaching attack.
+Migraineurs may start to notice shifts in their mood as one of the earliest signs of an approaching attack.
 Depression, anxiety, irritability, crankiness, and hyperactivity are some of the most common mood changes that can begin early and linger on for hours or days after the headache has subsided.

-- Insomnia – sleep disturbances such as insomnia are another symptom that migraine sufferers experience
+Sleep disturbances such as insomnia are another symptom that migraine sufferers experience

-- Heightened senses – a person may become extremely sensitive to smells (I.e. perfumes, chemicals, foods, etc.), light, and sound during an episode.
+A person may become extremely sensitive to smells (I.e. perfumes, chemicals, foods, etc.), light, and sound during an episode.
 This is part of the reason why many migraine sufferers prefer to be in a quiet, dark room for the duration of an attack.

-- Nasal congestion – a runny or stuffy nose that might seem to come on out of nowhere can be a sign that a migraine episode is beginning.
+A runny or stuffy nose that might seem to come on out of nowhere can be a sign that a migraine episode is beginning.

-- GI symptoms – migraine sufferers can become constipated or have diarrhea in conjunction with an episode.
+Migraine sufferers can become constipated or have diarrhea in conjunction with an episode.
 They may also feel the need to urinate more frequently.

-- Cognitive changes – confusion, difficulty concentrating, forgetting words, and temporary memory issues can occur either before, during, or after a migraine attack.
+Confusion, difficulty concentrating, forgetting words, and temporary memory issues can occur either before, during, or after a migraine attack.

-- Visual disturbances – changes in vision that happen during a migraine episode are usually referred to as an aura or the aura phase.
+Changes in vision that happen during a migraine episode are usually referred to as an aura or the aura phase.
 Unusual visual symptoms can appear as flashes of light, tunnel vision, blind spots, floaters, dots, or spots in your vision, or wavy lines.

-- Food cravings – many migraine sufferers will experience cravings for certain foods, particularly carbohydrates, before the onset of the headache phase.
+Many migraine sufferers will experience cravings for certain foods, particularly carbohydrates, before the onset of the headache phase.
 Interestingly, chocolate is commonly thought of as a migraine-triggering food, some researchers believe that the craving for chocolate might be one of the earliest signs that a migraine attack is about to occur.

-The atlas can misalign due to an injury (I.e. car accident, slip and fall, sports injury, etc.) or wear and tear that occurs over time.
-This will inevitably start to have a negative influence on the brainstem as nerves and tissues are subject to irritation and inflammation, including to the trigeminal nerve which is thought of as a major player in migraine attacks.
+The atlas can misalign due to an injury (I.e. car accident, slip, and fall, sports injury, etc.) or wear and tear that occurs over time.
+This will inevitably start to have a negative influence on the brainstem as nerves and tissues are subject to irritation and inflammation, including the trigeminal nerve which is thought of as a major player in migraine attacks.
 An atlas misalignment can also hinder normal blood flow between the head and neck via the vertebral arteries as well as disrupt the flow of cerebrospinal fluid.
 Any of these factors alone can cause problems, and when combined, can easily lead to the many symptoms of a migraine.

-The solution to this problem is to seek out the care of a chiropractor who specializes in upper cervical care.
-Upper cervical chiropractors are expertly trained to analyze and correct these very subtle misalignments in the most precise and gentle way possible.
-Many migraine patients under upper cervical care have experienced phenomenal results, including the reduction of the severity and frequency of their attacks.
+Therefore, the solution to this problem is to seek out the care of a chiropractor who specializes in upper cervical care.
+Upper cervical chiropractors analyze and correct these very subtle misalignments in the most precise and gentle way possible.
+Many migraineurs under upper cervical care get phenomenal results, including the reduction of the severity and frequency of their attacks.